The perfect way to discover the Soulanges Canal

 Schedule

-- Fête des Patriotes on the last Sunday of June: Saturdays, Sundays and holidays: 10 am to 6 pm.
+- Fête des Patriotes to the last Sunday of June: Saturdays, Sundays and holidays: 10 am to 6 pm.

 - First weekend of July to Labor Day: Thursdays to Sundays and statutory holidays: 10 a.m. to 6 p.m.